top of page

 WHEN YOUR FAMILY SUFFERS THE LOSS OF A LOVED ONE, WE ARE HERE TO SUPPORT, GUIDE AND REASSURE YOU – EVERY STEP OF THE WAY.

-We have been serving Sherborne and the surrounding towns and villages for over fifty years.
-By operating from one branch, with a small dedicated team, we offer a level of personal and dignified care that exceeds all expectations.
+For over fifty years, we have been serving Sherborne and the surrounding towns and villages.
+With our small, dedicated team, we provide a level of personal and dignified care that exceeds expectations.

-Please feel free to contact Teresa or Daniel with your queries.
+Please feel free to contact Teresa or Daniel with any queries.

 Tel: 01935 812647